 - Preheat oven to 325°.
 In a large skillet, heat oil over medium-high heat.
 Add red peppers, onion and celery; saute until tender, 3-4 minutes.
 Add thyme, garlic salt, paprika and cayenne; saute 1 minute longer.
 Remove from heat; set aside.

 - Make a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
-Flatten to 1/2-in. thickness.
+With a meat mallet, flatten pork to 1/2-in. thickness.
 Remove plastic wrap from tenderloins; fill with vegetable stuffing mixture.
 Close tenderloins; tie at 2-in. intervals with kitchen string, securing ends with toothpicks.

 - Bake until a thermometer inserted into pork reads 145°, 45-55 minutes.
 Remove tenderloins from oven; let stand 5 minutes.
 Discard toothpicks and string.
 Cut each tenderloin into eight slices.
 Yield: 8 servings.